 Samaritans began in 1953 in London, founded by a vicar called Chad Varah.
 Throughout his career Chad had offered counselling to his parishioners, and wanted to do something more specific to help people struggling to cope and possibly contemplating suicide.

 The need for our support is growing all the time.
-Each year, we respond to more than 5.7 million calls for help.
+In 2017, we responded to 5.4 million calls for help.
 Three times more people die by suicide than are killed in road accidents in the UK.

 As you may know, the human tragedy of suicide affects so many more lives than just the one that has been lost.
 For every person who takes their own life, there are friends, partners, children, relatives, carers and colleagues left behind.
 It is estimated that the average number of people affected by a suicide can range from six to over sixty.
 Any of these affected people may need us, too.